Not in favour of waiver of interest on loans, RBI tells SC

 PSBs sanction loans worth over Rs 10k crore under Emergency Credit Line Guarantee Scheme

-The petitioner said that the interest on the loans were being charged when the RBI had already announced a moratorium on payment of loan instalments from March 1 till August 31.
+The petitioner said that the interests on the loans were being charged when the RBI had already announced a moratorium on payment of loan instalments from March 1 till August 31.

 "The RBI does not consider it prudent or appropriate to go for a forced waiver of interest, risking the financial viability of the banks it is mandated to regulate, and putting the interests of the depositors in jeopardy," the RBI said in its affidavit.